-- __ I always average my grades before the test.
+- I consistently average my grades before the test.

 - I worry when others finish and I am still testing.

-- __ I body sweat, my heart pounds; feel nauseous.
+- My body sweats, my heart pounds, I feel nauseous.

 Take an assessment to determine if you have test anxiety and what you can do about it

-Anxiety may cause you to have a physiological, behavioral, or even a psychological effect.
+Anxiety may cause physiological, behavioral or even psychological effects.

-- Physiological – rapid heartbeat, knot in stomach, headache, tension, profuse perspiration.
+- Physiological - rapid heartbeat, knot in the stomach, headache, tension, profuse perspiration.

-Test anxiety has many sources; most commonly it is caused by a lack of exam preparation.
-Cramming the night before the exam, poor study habits, poor time management, lack of organization of the text, notes, and homework are examples of being unprepared.
+Test anxiety has many sources; most commonly, it is caused by exam preparation.
+Cramming the night before the exam, poor study habits, poor time management, lack of organization of the text, notes and homework are examples of being unprepared.

-Test anxiety can also be caused by worrying about past test performance, how others are doing on the test and the consequences if you don’t do your best.
+Test anxiety can also be caused by worrying about past test performance, how others are doing and the consequences if you don't do your best.
 These feelings may intensify if you are already on academic probation.

 What can you do about test anxiety?

-The mind is a powerful tool that may work either for you or against you.
-Test anxiety can be managed with an attitude adjustment.
-Developing a positive mindset, visualizing success, preparing, and practicing will help.
-Start by preparing before, during, and after an exam.
+A mind is a powerful tool that may work either for or against you.
+An attitude adjustment can help manage test anxiety.
+Developing a positive mindset, visualizing success, preparing and practicing will help.
+Start by preparing before, during and after an exam.

 - Give yourself enough time to review the material - start at least a week early.

-- Ask your teacher what the format of the test will be: multiple choice, essay, fill in the blank, true or false, etc.
+- Ask your teacher what the test format will be: multiple-choice, essay, fill in the blank, true or false, etc.